 85.053 State park permits.

 Subdivision 1.
 Form, issuance, validity. (a) The commissioner shall prepare and provide state park permits for each calendar year that state a motor vehicle may enter and use state parks, state recreation areas, and state waysides over 50 acres in area.
-State park permits must be available and placed on sale by January 1 of the calendar year that the permit is valid.
-A separate motorcycle permit may be prepared and provided by the commissioner.
+State park permits must be available and placed on sale by October 1 of the year preceding the calendar year that the permit is valid.

 (b) An annual state park permit must be affixed when purchased and may be used from the time it is affixed for a 12-month period.
 State park permits in each category must be numbered consecutively for each year of issue.